caprock-autonomy/.github/profile/README.md

 The goal is to create modular robot platforms and electronics that are useful for mobile robots, education, research, and real-world prototyping.

 CAT projects include robot controller boards, motor-driver boards, smart power systems, mobile rover platforms, ROS 2 software, and embedded robotics experiments.

+Caprock Autonomous Technologies was created by **Dr. Kalana Pothuwila** based on hands-on experience designing, building, testing, and teaching robotics and control systems.

 ---